 I after a day recharging l knew a good campsite with rooms and a nice menu north of Sokura.

->

-> So that morning we set out on the penultimate day following MH12 to Cascade du ouzeds and the Dutch owned Zebra camping.
-We stopped of lunch and I get upset as the waiter trying to charge double, I know a fare price and paid him it.
+So that morning we set out on the penultimate day following MH12 to Cascade du ouzeds and the Dutch owned Zebra camping.
+We stopped off for lunch and I get upset as the waiter trying to charge double, I know a fare price and paid him it.
 Not before making a gun sign with my fingers and initially refusing to pay.
 We haggled for a bit but once he realised I went lower with my offer each time he took the 120 dirhams, which I still think is to much for a pancake, 2 omelettes and a pot of tea.

->

-> We got to Zebra and booked a basic room for 200 dirhams.
+We got to Zebra and booked a basic room for 200 dirhams.
 We got talking to a couple of Dutch travellers, who told us the road from Imilchil had got washed out a few years back with landslides and great rains.

 We rode down to cascade du ouzeds and a tout latches on to us at the falls.
 Though genuinely being useful for an hour he demanded a ridiculous tip with the words ‘I deserve’ and big smile. .We pay what we think and ride the bikes without helmets back to zebra just in time for a Chinese meal.